 Creating a responsive design that looks great on all devices requires careful planning and extensive testing.
 Ensuring that the website adapts seamlessly to different screen sizes can be challenging.

 Developers must use flexible grid layouts, media queries, and responsive images to ensure the site looks good on desktops, tablets, and smartphones.
-Regular testing on various devices and screen resolutions helps identify and fix any issues.
+Test on real devices in addition to browser emulation.
+Chrome DevTools device mode does not catch every mobile-specific rendering issue that appears on physical hardware.

 Handling Browser Compatibility